* Advanced Level Inorganic Chemistry Notes 7. GROUPS 1/2 s-block Alkali/Alkaline Earth Metals 7.1 to 7.4 Doc B

 • Electrons are promoted to higher quantum levels via collisions of the high thermal kinetic energy particles in the hot flame.
 When the promoted electron 'relaxes' or 'falls' back to its more stable electronic level, energy is emitted (this is the basis of an emission spectrum).
 If the frequency/wavelength/energy of the photons emitted is in the visible region of the electromagnetic spectrum, a 'flame colour' results e.g. as observed in fireworks.

-• Note: Because the set of quantum level energies are unique for each atom, it means the quantum level difference varies from atom to atom, therefore the frequency of emitted photons is different, hence you see different flame colours in the visible region of light from each Group 1/2 metal.
+• The set of quantum levels and associated energies are unique for each atom which means the quantum level differences varies from atom to atom, therefore the frequency/energy of emitted photons is different, hence you see different flame colours in the visible region of light from each Group 1/2 metal – each element has a 'finger print' emission spectrum.

 • Planck's Equation: ΔE = hν, where